-Opinion

-We have audited the financial statements of Ports Retirement Plan (the 'Plan'), which comprise the statement of net assets as at 31 March 2022, and the statement of changes in net assets and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements, on pages 1 to 12, present fairly, in all material respects, the financial position of the Plan as at 31 March 2022, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS').

-Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing ('ISAs') and International Standards on Auditing (New Zealand) ('ISAs (NZ)').
+Opinion We have audited the financial statements of Ports Retirement Plan (the 'Plan'), which comprise the statement of net assets as at 31 March 2023, and the statement of changes in net assets and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+In our opinion, the accompanying financial statements, on pages 1 to 12, present fairly, in all material respects, the financial position of the Plan as at 31 March 2023, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS').
+Basis for opinion We conducted our audit in accordance with International Standards on Auditing ('ISAs') and International Standards on Auditing (New Zealand) ('ISAs (NZ)').
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-We are independent of the Plan in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards), and we have fulfilled our other ethical responsibilities in accordance with these requirements.

-Other than in our capacity as auditor and the provision of taxation services, we have no relationship with or interests in the Plan.
+We are independent of the Plan in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) , and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Other than in our capacity as auditor, and the provision of taxation services, we have no relationship with or interests in the Plan.
 These services have not impaired our independence as auditor of the Plan.

-Key audit matters

-We have determined that there are no key audit matters to communicate in our report.

-Other information

-The Directors of the Trustee are responsible on behalf of the Plan for the other information.
+Key audit matters We have determined that there are no key audit matters to communicate in our report.
+Other information The Directors of the Trustee are responsible on behalf of the Plan for the other information.
 The other information comprises the information in the Annual Report that accompanies the financial statements and the audit report.
 The Annual Report is expected to be made available to us after the date of this auditor's report.

-Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-Our responsibility is to read the other information identified above when it becomes available and consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the other information in the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to the Trustees and consider further appropriate actions.

-Directors of the Trustee's responsibilities for the financial statements

-The Directors of the Trustee are responsible on behalf of the Plan for the preparation and fair presentation of the financial statements in accordance with NZ IFRS and IFRS, and for such internal control as the Directors of the Trustee determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our responsibility is to read the other information and consider whether it is materially inconsistent with the financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If so, we are required to report that fact.
+We have nothing to report in this regard.
+Directors of the Trustee's responsibilities for the financial statements The Directors of the Trustee are responsible on behalf of the Plan for the preparation and fair presentation of the financial statements in accordance with NZ IFRS and IFRS, and for such internal control as the Directors of the Trustee determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
 In preparing the financial statements, the Directors of the Trustee are responsible on behalf of the Plan for assessing the Plan's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors of the Trustee either intend to liquidate the Plan or to cease operations, or have no realistic alternative but to do so.